top of page

 • P - Protect

 Avoid activities that cause pain or stress to the ankle.
-Use crutches or a brace if needed to reduce weight-bearing and prevent further damage.
+Use crutches or a brace if needed.
+This reduces weight-bearing and prevents further damage.

 • E - Elevate

-Keep the ankle elevated above heart level as much as possible to reduce swelling.
+Keep the ankle elevated above heart level as much as possible.
+This helps reduce swelling.

 • A - Avoid anti-inflammatories

 Avoid using ice, NSAIDs, or other anti-inflammatory treatments in the first 72 hours.
-Inflammation is a natural part of healing and suppressing it too early can delay recovery.
+Inflammation is a natural part of healing.
+Suppressing it too early can delay recovery.

 • C - Compress

-Use a compression bandage to control swelling but avoid wrapping too tightly to maintain circulation.
+Use a compression bandage to control swelling.
+Avoid wrapping too tightly to maintain circulation.

 • E - Educate

-Learn about the injury and recovery process to set realistic expectations and encourage active participation in rehabilitation.
+Learn about the injury and recovery process.
+This knowledge helps set realistic expectations and encourages active participation in rehabilitation.

 LOVE (After 3 Days)